shdragron/DeepLearning_Basic_for_Public/README.md

 - Core AI concepts such as Deep Learning, Computer Vision, Natural Language Processing (NLP), and Reinforcement Learning.
 - Practical experience with NVIDIA GPU Cloud servers and Jetson boards.
 - Expert-led instruction from NVIDIA’s Deep Learning Institute (DLI).

-Through this program, I built the foundational skills presented in this repository and gained practical knowledge to apply AI techniques effectively.
-Upon completion, I am expected to earn the **NVIDIA DLI Global Competence Certification**.

 ---

 ## Repository Structure